-The IMI following Priority Cue 2.
-The patterns at late Delay 4 (TR 21) mirrored those from the Unbound condition: On "stay" trials, neither the PMI nor the IMI could be reconstructed (Figure 6E); on "switch" trials, reconstruction of the PMI was significantly positive (p < .0001) and that of the IMI was nonsignificant, but trending toward a flipped reconstruction (p = .09, two-tailed), and the two differed significantly from each other (p < .0001).
-Moreover, the overall IEM reconstructions of the PMI were significantly stronger than the UMI (signal from both collapsed across TR 19 through TR 21, one-tailed, p < .001).
+The IMI following priority cue 2.
+The patterns at late-delay 4 (TR 21) mirrored those from the Unbound condition: On "stay" trials neither the PMI nor the IMI could be reconstructed (Figure 6E); and on "switch" trials, reconstruction of the PMI was significantly positive (p < .0001) and that of the IMI was nonsignificant, but trending toward a flipped reconstruction (p = .09, two-tailed); and the two differed significantly from each other (p < .0001).
+Moreover, the overall IEM reconstructions of the PMI were significantly stronger than the UMI (signal from both collapsed across TRs 19 through 21, one-tailed, p < .001).

 Interim summary of results from Bound condition.
-On trials when "direction" was cued by Prioritization Cue 1, the IEM reconstruction of the PMI remained robust across the ensuing delay period, but it did not increase in strength.
-On trials when "color" was cued by Prioritization Cue 1, although the amplitude of the neural representation of the UMI declined across the ensuing delay period, it nonetheless remained significantly elevated throughout the delay (Figure 5).
-In comparison to the Unbound condition, these results are consistent with the idea that a cardinal principle of object-based attention may apply to visual WM in a manner similar to visual perception: When one feature of an object is selected, the benefits of attention extend to all features of that object (e.g., Egly, Driver, & Rafal, 1994; Duncan, 1984).
-Although we cannot rule out the possibility that the UMI may have also benefited from the allocation of spatial attention to the stimulus of which it was a part, this possibility seems unlikely because, by this account, spatial attention would also be expected to boost the strength of the IMI, but this was not observed: Following Prioritization Cue 2, the representation of the PMI at TR 21 was positive, and the representation of the IMI was nonsignificant (and, indeed, trending in a direction opposite to what a spatial attention account would predict).
+On trials when "direction" was cued by prioritization cue 1, the IEM reconstruction of the PMI remained robust across the ensuing delay period, but it did not increase in strength.
+On trials when "color" was cued by prioritization cue 1, although the amplitude of the neural representation of the UMI declined across the ensuing delay period, it nonetheless remained significantly elevated throughout the delay (Figure 9).
+In comparison to the Unbound condition, these results are consistent with the idea that a cardinal principle of object-based attention may apply to visual WM in a manner similar to visual perception: When one feature of an object is selected, the benefits of attention extend to all features of that object (e.g., Duncan, 1984; Egly et al., 1994).
+Although we cannot rule out the possibility that the UMI may have also benefited from the allocation of spatial attention to the stimulus of which it was a part, this possibility seems unlikely because, by this account, spatial attention would also be expected to boost the strength of the IMI, but this was not observed: Following prioritization cue 2, the representation of the PMI at TR 21 was positive, and the representation of the IMI was nonsignificant (and, indeed, trending in a direction opposite to what a spatial attention account would predict).
 Because this pattern mirrored what was observed in the Unbound condition, the implication is that the dynamics of "dropping" a no-longer-needed feature from WM may be similar across these two conditions.